Pitak-Chakma/CS_Journey/README.md

 # Learning-Java

-This repository includes my learnings, experiments, and programs related to the topics mentioned below, which I have accumulated over a long journey.
+This repository includes a chunk of my learnings, experiments, and programs related to the topics mentioned below, which I have accumulated over a long journey.
-Feel free to use anything that you mguht find helpful.
+Feel free to use anything that you might find helpful.
 Take care.

 ## Topics
 1. Object Oriented Programming (CSC-305 + Lab)